 While The PERFORMING ARTS LEGACY PROJECT is a tool targeted to older professionals, it can also be used for professionals all along the spectrum of their careers, to document their work as it evolves.

 In 2005, the RCAC (founded at Columbia University’s School of the Arts in 1985), released seminal research on older visual artists in NYC age 62+ and in 2011, it did the same for professional performing artists 62+ in LA and NYC using a groundbreaking methodology derived from the social sciences (Respondent-driven sampling) which added a level of rigor to the collection of artist information.
 ABOVE GROUND gave rise to a six-year project, ART CART: SAVING THE LEGACY, in New York City and Washington DC that matched older visual artists with student fellows from eight universities from the arts, health, and aging to document their work, conduct oral histories, create a continuity plan, first at Columbia, and then at the National Center for Creative Aging.
 Culminating exhibitions in both cities shared the project with the public.

-In 2015, the RCAC joined the Entertainment Community Fund (then known as The Actors Fund to create the same kind of vehicle for older performers, starting with actors, with the intention of replicability and sustainability.
+In 2015, the RCAC joined the Entertainment Community Fund (then known as The Actors Fund) to create the same kind of vehicle for older performers, starting with actors, with the intention of replicability and sustainability.
 From our research, STILL KICKING, we learned that older performers want to pass on their legacies by mentoring and working with younger people.
 As with ART CART, we learned the value of intergenerational, interdisciplinary, experiential learning.
 In 2016-17 we recruited ten older professional NYC-based actors, five young actors to conduct 30 oral histories with them, and ten fellows in theatre, arts, health and aging to partner with them.
 We offered a course that covered stereotypes of aging, lifelong learning, working with chronic illness, and an actor-fellow team mapped the actors’ legacies on a grid, and identified objects for future documentation, as well as links to venues, performances, videos, audios and related material.
-Annually, we recruit additional cohorts of professionals to work at The Actors Fund, expanding beyond actors to composers, playwrights, dancers, stage managers, lighting and costume designers, etc.
+Annually, we recruit additional cohorts of professionals to work at The Fund, expanding beyond actors to composers, playwrights, dancers, stage managers, lighting and costume designers, etc.